You Said His Name 3 Times Didn’t You? ‘Beetlejuice Beetlejuice’ Is Coming!

 Everett Collection

-As of now, the casting process is underway but we can confirm that original star Michael Keaton (Beetlejuice) and Wednesday star Jenna Ortega (she will play Lydia’s daughter) have signed on for the movie.
-In addition, Winona Ryder will reprise her role as Lydia, and Justin Theroux has also been cast.
+Original star Michael Keaton (Beetlejuice) and Wednesday star Jenna Ortega (she will play Lydia’s daughter) have signed on for the movie.
+In addition, Winona Ryder will reprise her role as Lydia, Catherine O’Hara is back, and Justin Theroux has also been cast.
 Composer Danny Elfman, who often teams up with Burton for his films, will create the music.

 BEETLEJUICE, Geena Davis, Michael Keaton, Alec Baldwin, 1988